Kiy-K/KiyEngine/README.md

 The compiled binary will be located at `./target/release/kiy_engine`.

-## 🖥️ GUI Integration (e.g., En Croissant)
+## GUI Integration (e.g., En Croissant)

 1. Open your favorite Chess GUI.
 2. Navigate to **Engines > Add New Engine**.
 3. Select **Local Executable** and browse to the `kiy_engine` binary created in the build step.
 4. The engine will be identified as **KiyEngine 1.0**.

-## 📊 Technical Specs
+## Technical Specification

 - **Language**: Rust
 - **Architecture**: Bitboards (Magic)
 - **Evaluation**: Tapered PeSTo-style PST + Bishop Pair/Material.
 - **NPS**: ~3,000,000+ nodes/second (hardware dependent).

-## 📄 License
+## License

-This project is open-source.
+This project is open-source under Apache 2.0 License.
 See the repository for details.